- About the Program

 Curriculum - Program Code: .CXMSN-NURS / Major Code: G265 / Specialization: P265

-The Rowan University Master of Science in Nursing: Clinical Nurse Leader is an accelerated program offered in a hybrid format with a combination of fully online courses, face to face classes, and clinical experiences.
-The program consists of 35 semester hours (s.h.), of which 22 are in the core graduate nursing course education.
-The remaining 13 semester hours consist of nursing courses with a specialized focus on Clinical Nurse Leader development.
-At the completion of the MSN: Clinical Nurse Leader program, the graduate will have completed a total of 415 clinical hours.
+The Rowan University Master of Science in Nursing is a part-time accelerated program offered in a hybrid format with a combination of fully online courses, face to face classes, and clinical experiences.
+The program consists of 35 to 48 semester hours (s.h.), depending on chosen track and can usually be completed in 6-8 consecutive semesters.
+At the completion of the MSN the graduate will have completed a total of 415 clinical hours.
 Three hundred of these hours reside in the final two courses in the program.

 The courses listed here are not official and are subject to change.
 For an official list of available courses please visit the CGCE section tally.